Ozone Water Treatment For Well Water: The 6 Things You Need to Know First

 Ozone is a gas, so how is it transferred into the water, which is a liquid?

-Many studies have shown that the mass transfer of ozone into a column or tank of water 20 foot high or shorter water is no more than 10% in a 20 foot or shorter water column.
+Many studies have shown that the mass transfer of ozone into a column or tank of water 20 feet high or shorter water is no more than 10% in a 20-foot or shorter water column.
 This means that 90% of the ozone being produced is wasted and needs to be vented off.

 Ozone bubbler systems are now common in well water storage tanks, and one can smell the ozone gas around these types of storage tank bubblers.
-One may think “the ozone is working great!
-I can smell it!”, but actually this a sign of a poor design.
+One may think, “The ozone is working great!
+I can smell it!” but this is actually a sign of a poor design.

 To get proper disinfection and oxidation with ozone, use a venturi to suck in the ozone gas under pressure into a contact tank, preferably at or around 30 – 50 PSI.

-Have a question about ozone for your application?
-Get more information by filling out our Fast Help form or calling us!
+Do you have a question about ozone for your application?
+Fill out our Fast Help form or call us for more information!